vikhyath/c-runs/file_cache/multi-threaded/README.md

  * c) Instead of freeing memory held by a previous file entry in the cache and mallocing it again for a new entry, we can overwrite the old memory and save us the trouble of doing a free + malloc operation again.
  * d) Instead of doing a sleep() waiting for resource, we can use additional mutexes to sync threads.
 This will save processor time.
  * e) Better handle file read/write operations.

+#### Debugging
+ * a) Most common scenario where multi threaded programs actually run into problems is synchronization.
+Checking if locks on mutexes are being released in the correct way will solve most of these types of problems.
+ * b) File I/O operations can go wrong if care is not taken to read the last character, especially when it comes to dealing with \0's.
+ * c) Also, when constantly checking for a resource, before going to sleep() it is a MUST to make sure that the lock on the mutex is given away, else the program hangs.